wrapl/minilang/docs/library/array.rst

       Sets the values in :mini:`A` to those in :mini:`B`,  broadcasting as necessary.
 The shape of :mini:`B` must match the last dimensions of :mini:`A`.

-:mini:`type array::mutable::integer < array::integer, array::mutable::real`
+:mini:`type array::mutable::integer < (mlarrayinteger, MLArrayMutableReal`
    Base type for arrays of integers.

-:mini:`type array::mutable::iterator < array::iterator`
+:mini:`type array::mutable::iterator < (MLArrayIterator`
    *TBD*

-:mini:`type array::mutable::real < array::real, array::mutable::complex`
+:mini:`type array::mutable::real < (mlarrayreal, MLArrayMutableComplex`
    Base type for arrays of real numbers.